• Skip to primary navigation

 Jump to:

-• You can make it on the stovetop or in your Instant Pot or slow cooker.
+• Versatile Cooking Methods: Make it on the stovetop, in your Instant Pot, or let it simmer in the slow cooker.

 Ingredients for chicken tinga in small bowls on a wood cutting board with a white plate of raw boneless skinless chicken breasts.